gogins/csound-extended/playpen/README.md

     for designing Gtk user interfaces.
 Remember to save your work before exiting Glade.
 The changes you have saved will immediately show up in the __**Controls**__ pane of the playpen.
+7. Save the current values of all widgets associated with Csound control channels.
-7. Play the piece to real-time audio (applies only to CSD and Python pieces, HTML pieces must supply their own play button or buttons).
+8. Play the piece to real-time audio (applies only to CSD and Python pieces, HTML pieces must supply their own play button or buttons).
-8. Render the piece to a soundfile (applies only to CSD pieces).
+9. Render the piece to a soundfile (applies only to CSD pieces).
     When the rendering is complete, the soundfile will be normalized, tagged with metadata from `setting.ini`, translated to MP3, FLAC, and MP4 (suitable for YouTube) formats; finally the normalized soundfile will be opened in a soundfile editor.
-9. Stop the Csound performance (applies to CSD and Python pieces, not to HTML pieces, which must provide their stop button or other means of stopping the performance).
+10. Stop the Csound performance (applies to CSD and Python pieces, not to HTML pieces, which must provide their stop button or other means of stopping the performance).